HasnainRaz/Skin-Segmentation-TensorFlow/README.md

     print('Done, network built.')
     return pred
 ```
 As can be seen, the model has 9 convolutional layers and calculates upto 512 feature maps.
-The architecture is simple to understant, the focus here is on readability.
+The architecture is simple to understand, the focus here is on readability.

 # TODOs:
 1. Add model graph for visualization.